North Carolina Attorney General Warns Consumers to Beware of Flood, Roof, and Tree Repair Scams

 "It's horrible to think that anyone would take advantage of people in this time of need but unfortunately experience tells us that some scammers will," Cooper said.
 "Trust your instincts, and if an offer seems suspicious, walk away and report it to us."

-Consumers are also encouraged to be on the lookout for imposter fraud, in which scammers impersonate FEMA officials, utility workers, or insurance adjusters.
+Consumers are also encouraged to be on the lookout for impostor fraud, in which scammers impersonate FEMA officials, utility workers, or insurance adjusters.

 Anyone who needs to report a scam may do so with the North Carolina Attorney General's Office.